cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-alter-table.md

 **`type`**

 Data type of the new column, or new data type for an existing column.
-If changing the data type of a Greenplum distribution key column, you are only allowed to change it to a compatible type (for example, `text` to `varchar` is OK, but `text` to `int` is not).
+If changing the data type of a Cloudberry distribution key column, you are only allowed to change it to a compatible type (for example, `text` to `varchar` is OK, but `text` to `int` is not).

 **`table_constraint`**